natmegsweden/meeg_course/tutorial_07_statistics.md

 ![](figures/stats_fig6.png)

-> **Question 7.3:** Write a summary of the non-parametric cluster-based permutation test on the full magnetometer array as if you were to report the result of the test and interpretation hereof in the results section of a scientific paper.
+> **Question 7.3:** Write a summary of the non-parametric cluster-based permutation test on the full magnetometer array as if you were to report the result of the test and interpretation thereof in the results section of a scientific paper.

 ## Optional: Multivariate pattern analysis